BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Evaluation

 \subsubsection{$b_1$ and $b_2$ With Different Purposes}

-An attacker could engineer a single BTV with distinct malicious goals, for instance, triggering a backdoor during addition ($b_1$) and a model hijacking attack during subtraction ($b_2$).
-To simulate this, we use \textsc{BadTV} to generate a BTV that activates backdoor and model hijacking attacks depending on the arithmetic operation.
-In Figures~\ref{fig:bd_hijack_a}, \ref{fig:bd_hijack_b}, \ref{fig:bd_hijack_e}, and \ref{fig:bd_hijack_f}, we set \(b_1\) to five different backdoor attacks trained on GTSRB, while \(b_2\) represents a hijacking task for EuroSAT.
-In the remaining plots of Figure~\ref{fig:bd_hijack}, \(b_1\) corresponds to the GTSRB dataset as the “hijackee,” with EuroSAT as the hijacking task, whereas \(b_2\) covers five backdoor methods on GTSRB.
+Even in the single-BTV scenario, an attacker may engineer one BTV with distinct malicious objectives, such as triggering a backdoor during addition ($b_1$) and a model hijacking attack during subtraction ($b_2$).
+To evaluate this, we use \textsc{BadTV} to craft a BTV capable of activating different attacks based on the arithmetic operation.
+In Figures~\ref{fig:bd_hijack_a}, \ref{fig:bd_hijack_b}, \ref{fig:bd_hijack_e}, and \ref{fig:bd_hijack_f}, we set $b_1$ to one of five backdoor attacks trained on GTSRB, and $b_2$ as the hijacking task trained on EuroSAT.
+Conversely, in the remaining plots of Figure~\ref{fig:bd_hijack}, $b_1$ denotes the hijackee task (GTSRB), with EuroSAT as the hijacking task, and $b_2$ cycles through five different backdoor methods on GTSRB.